 U.S. Forensic can perform post theft evaluations to determine a breach in the theft deterrent system or to determine the mechanical condition of the vehicle.
 As part of the post-theft evaluations, our engineers can perform a key analysis.
+Keys, transponder, anti-theft and engine immobilizer systems are analyzed to determine how a vehicle was stolen and whether a key was used, duplicated, or the engine immobilizer system was bypassed.

 What is Key Analysis